Verdict & Settlement Wins

 Family Recovers $15 Million in Settlement

-On March 20, 2003, a Mooney M20R aircraft was on its final approach into a Leesburg, Virginia, airport when it crashed about a mile short of the runway, killing the pilot.
+A Mooney M20R aircraft was on its final approach into a Leesburg, Virginia, airport when it crashed about a mile short of the runway, killing the pilot.
 There were no other passengers on board.
 Several witnesses described seeing the plane complete a series of unusual maneuvers during its descent, before crashing to the ground, nose-first.

 The pilot, who bought the plane from a Mooney factory less than a year before the crash, had experienced problems with it from the time it was delivered.
 The problems, which included a malfunctioning directional gyro and compass system, likely were the result an “over voltage” event while the plane was at the factory.
 Because of the mechanical issues, extensive post-delivery repairs were required.
 Despite these repairs, and despite the fact that Mooney reassured the pilot that his ‘new’ airplane was airworthy, it crashed because of design and manufacture defects.